 - a combination of these options.

-If you purchase a reversionary RBF Life Pension, two thirds of your pension will be paid to your surviving spouse upon your death unless he or she elects to receive a lump sum;
+If you purchase a reversionary RBF Life Pension, two thirds of your pension may be paid to your surviving partner upon your death unless he or she elects to receive a lump sum;

 If you purchase a non-reversionary RBF Life Pension, pension payments end when you die.